-Stray means any animal found at-large, whether lost by its owner or otherwise, or that is on the common areas of apartments, condominiums, trailer parks or other multi-residential premises, and that does not have an identification tag or micro-chip and for which there is no identifiable owner; however, community cats shall not be considered stray.
+Stray means any animal found at-large, whether lost by its owner or otherwise, or that is on the common areas of apartments, condominiums, trailer parks or other multiresidential premises, and that does not have an identification tag or micro-chip and for which there is no identifiable owner; however, community cats shall not be considered stray. running loose beyond the boundaries of the premises of the owner that is not wearing a current Martin County license/identification tag or micro-chip except for community cats, which meet the community cat definition in this section 9.1.